Badgerati/Fogg/README.md

 ## Description

-Fogg is a PowerShell tool to simplify the creation, deployment and provisioning of infrastructure (IaaS) in Azure.
+Fogg is a PowerShell tool to simplify the creation, deployment and provisioning of resources in Azure.

-Fogg uses a JSON template file to determine what needs to be created and deployed (but don't worry, the JSON file is far, far smaller than Azure's ARM template files!).
+Fogg uses a JSON template file to determine what needs to be deployed (but don't worry, the JSON file is far, far smaller than Azure's ARM template files!).
 Furthermore, Fogg also accepts a few parameters for things like `Resource Group Name`, `Subscription Name`, `VM Credentials` and others.
 While these are to be passed in via command line, I'd recommend using a `Foggfile` to version control your deployments (more later).

 ## Example